denizderK/danismanlik/README.md

-# danismanlik The site I prepared for the React Danişmanlık office
+ The site I prepared for the React Danişmanlık office